lize-alberts/lize-alberts.github.io/content/publication/preprint-cabsa/index.md

 ---

-title: "Computers as Bad Social Actors: Dark Patterns and Anti-Patterns in Interfaces that Act Socially"
+title: "Computers as Bad Social Actors: Dark and Anti-Patterns in Interfaces that Act Socially"
 authors:
 - Alberts, L.
 - Lyngs, U.